 Most people have problems staying on traditional diets.
 While following a new nutrition plan can be difficult for anyone, sometimes the problem lies in the underlying meaning that most of us attach to the word “diet.”
-For most people, a diet really means self-deprivation.
-And no matter how self-disciplined you are it is hard to deprive yourself of desired things forever.
+The word “diet” often translates to “self-deprivation.”
+And no matter how self-disciplined you are it is hard to deprive yourself of desired food forever.
 One common reason a successful diet may end is that after reaching the planned weight loss goal, people often give themselves permission to begin eating the foods they did not allow themselves while trying to lose weight, which contributes to weight re-gain.

-If you are thinking about your long-term, post-surgical nutrition plan in the same way as past weight loss attempts, it will probably be difficult to stay on track.
+So, if you are thinking about your long-term post-surgical nutrition plan in the same way as past weight loss attempts it will probably be difficult to stay on track.

 Learn more and find support with Erlanger’s Metabolic and Bariatric Surgery Center.